-Sand Hill River Watershed District Administrator April Swenby showed BWSR Board Conservationist Darren Mayers elements of the rock riffles and rock arches project in September 2021 on a stretch of the river east of Beltrami.
-Photo Credit: Ann Wessel, BWSR team is investigating a potential Sand Hill River ecosystem restoration centered on a 3-mile stretch in Liberty and Reese townships.
+Now, Swenby said a project team is investigating a potential Sand Hill River ecosystem restoration centered on a 3-mile stretch in Liberty and Reese townships.

 "I think that we have a lot more opportunity to continue what we've already started," Swenby said.
-"In our One

-Watershed, One Plan, that stretch from where we started the riffles going all the way to Nielsville has been determined a priority area.
+"In our One Watershed, One Plan, that stretch from where we started the riffles going all the way to Nielsville has been determined a priority area.
 We have a lot of ideas, and we believe that there is a lot of opportunity out there for growth and improvement."

-Ten years from now, Bernd said she hoped to see continued water-quality improvements in the Sand Hill River watershed.
+Ten years from now, Bernd said she hoped to see waterquality improvements in the watershed continue.